Ovarian Cancer Clinical Trial

 Full Description

 The phase 1a portion of the study is standard 3+3 dose escalation design to evaluate STK-012 as monotherapy and in combination with pembrolizumab in patients with selected solid tumors who have progressed after standard of care treatments.
-The phase 1b portion of the study includes dose expansions to evaluate STK-012 as monotherapy and in combination with pembrolizumab at the recommended phase 2 dose (RP2D) in selected solid tumor types.
+The phase 1b portion of the study includes dose expansions to evaluate STK-012 as monotherapy and in combination with pembrolizumab at the candidate recommended phase 2 dose (RP2D) in selected solid tumor types.

 Eligibility Criteria